Emerging Infectious Diseases

 According to the National Institute of Allergy and Infectious Diseases, emerging infectious diseases are commonly defined as:

-Emerging diseases include HIV infections, SARS, Lyme disease, Escherichia coli O157:H7 (E. coli), hantavirus, dengue fever, and West Nile virus.
+Emerging diseases include HIV infections, SARS, Lyme disease, Escherichia coli O157:H7 (E. coli), hantavirus, dengue fever, West Nile virus, and the Zika virus.

 Reemerging diseases are diseases that reappear after they have been on a significant decline.
 Reemergence may happen because of a breakdown in public health measures for diseases that were once under control.
-They can also happen when new strains of known pathogens appear.
-Human behavior affects re-emergence.
-For example, overuse of antibiotics has led to drug-resistant pathogens and allowed a return of diseases that once were treatable and controllable.
+They can also happen when new strains of known disease-causing organisms appear.
+Human behavior affects reemergence.
+For example, overuse of antibiotics has led to disease-causing organisms that are resistant to medicines.
+It has allowed a return of diseases that once were treatable and controllable.

 Reemerging diseases include malaria, tuberculosis, cholera, pertussis, influenza, pneumococcal disease, and gonorrhea.